Data sourced from SAM.gov, USAspending, FPDS, Grants.gov. 110+ supplementary federal data feeds. View methodology →

 Hosted by the Navy League (April, National Harbor MD), Sea-Air-Space is the premier maritime defense exposition.
 It features the latest in naval technology, ship systems, and maritime security.
 Senior Navy and Marine Corps leaders discuss future requirements and budget priorities.
 Essential for any contractor focused on naval programs.

 GovConWire hosts focused, high-level events throughout the year featuring government and industry executives.
-Their events tend to be smaller and more focused than the large trade shows, with intimate panel discussions on specific topics like AI in government, cloud adoption, and agency-specific modernization programs.
+Their events tend to be smaller and more focused than the large trade shows, with intimate panel discussions on specific topics like intelligence in government, cloud adoption, and agency-specific modernization programs.

 While major conferences are valuable for broad networking, agency-specific industry days and pre-solicitation conferences are where you engage directly with the buying office on specific upcoming requirements.
 These events are often your best (and sometimes only) opportunity to influence requirements and position your company before the RFP drops.